-4.3.
+- 4.3.
 Optimizing All Products Inventory.
-Towards a more general solution regarding inventory optimization; (Duan et al. 2013; Kelle et al. 2012) came up with programming optimization model to determine the optimal general stock levels of products in hospitals controlled by space, delivery, and criticality of the products.
-The system being proposed has the sole aim of meeting healthcare SCM requirements.
+Towards a general solution regarding inventory optimization; (Duan et al. 2013; Kelle et al. 2012) came up with programming optimization model that determine the optimal general stock levels of products in hospitals controlled by space, delivery, and criticality of the products.
+The system being put forward has the sole aim of meeting healthcare SCM requirements.
 These among other things include achieving high service levels with lower delivery overheads, making sure that materials are not overstocked; supplying all needed products with no delay or no out-of-stock problems; and reducing the cost of stock hold and distribution.
-As a result, this model is premised on three decision variables that were associated with each product to be stored: (1) Service level (initially set between 90% and 99%); (2) frequency of delivery (initially set between daily to once every ten days); and (3) stockup amount.
-The objective functions were set to (1) maximize the minimum service level and (2) maximize the average service level.
-The model approached the problem as a type of "unbounded knapsack problem" with the knapsack being the stock hold in this case.
+As a result, this model is premised on three key decision variables that were associated with each product to be stored: (1) Service level (2) frequency of delivery and (3) stock-up amount.
+Hence we deduced these objective - I. Maximize the minimum service level functions:

+II.
+Maximize the average service level.

+The model outlined the problem as a type of "unbounded knapsack problem" with the knapsack being the stock hold in this case.
 Getting to know the maximum value to be placed in the knapsack within the weight constraint remains the real antidote.
 The weight constraint runs in parallel to the inventory volume to control the amount of each product to be stored.
 There is a school of thought that product demand is evenly distributed.
 The constraints set in this model include the following:

-Inventory constraint: to ensure that the relationship between the decision variables is kept consistent.

-(i) Space constraint: to ensure that the volume of all products of different types to be stocked up is less than the maximum available space.
+- i.
+Inventory constraint: to ensure that the relationship between the decision variables is kept consistent. - Space constraint: maintaining a level of maximum space is to ensure that a limited volume of all products could be stocked.

-(ii) Criticality constraint: to allow consumers to impose constraints to f ix any product to the highest level of 99%.
+iii.
+Criticality constraint: gives consumers to impose constraints to fix any product to the highest level.